-As lead auditor for the audit of the financial report of Spaceship Universe Portfolio for the year ended 30 June 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Spaceship Universe Portfolio for the year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

-- a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- a.
+No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b.
+No contraventions of any applicable code of professional conduct in relation to the audit; and - c.
+No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.